01Special Moments 02OMG 03Good to Know 04Lovers 05Haters 06Key Figures 07Wise Words 08Tragic 09Fun Facts 10Personae 11Profile APrologue

 Embarrassing disasters and major defeats

-0-12 against Borussia Mönchengladbach: Borussia Dortmund’s greatest footballing humiliation came on April 29, 1978.
+0-12 against Borussia Mönchengladbach: Borussia Dortmund’s most painful footballing humiliation came on April 29, 1978.
 On Gladbach’s Bökelberg, BVB were systematically dismantled in what remains one of the most lopsided results in Bundesliga history.
 By half-time it was already 5-0, and coach Otto Knefler stood helpless on the touchline as Jupp Heynckes, Allan Simonsen and the Gladbach attack ran riot.
 The final whistle brought the kind of stunned silence that accompanies true humiliation.
 For the travelling BVB fans, it was a march of shame that no one who experienced it has ever forgotten.

 1999/2000 season statistics: The star ensemble, reinforced for €30 million — including Nigerian Victor Ikpeba and Georgian Georgi Kinkladze — produced one of BVB’s most absurd seasons.
 The team lost 11 away games, won just seven of 34 matches, conceded 64 goals, and achieved a negative goal difference of minus 15.
 Coach Bernd Krauss was sacked after just eight matches and replaced by Udo Lattek, who at 64 years old was dragged out of retirement for one last, futile rescue mission.
 The squad, assembled at enormous expense, had the consistency of a house built on sand.
 It was a masterclass in how money alone cannot buy chemistry, spirit or tactical discipline.

-Champions League negative record: In the 2017/18 Champions League, a desolate Borussia set a new German negative record in the competition.
+In the 2017/18 Champions League, a desolate Borussia set a new German negative record in the competition.
 With just two points from six group matches against Real Madrid, Tottenham Hotspur and APOEL Nicosia, Peter Bosz's side scraped into the Europa League, where the embarrassment continued.

-Relegation 1971/72: The relegation season saw numerous club-record negatives that still stand: 17th place (worst ever league finish), only five victories, 27 defeats, 38 goals scored and 76 conceded.
+The relegation season saw numerous club-record negatives that still stand: 17th place (worst ever league finish), only five victories, 27 defeats, 38 goals scored and 76 conceded.
 The Bundesliga match-fixing scandal of 1971, in which BVB were not directly involved, had poisoned the atmosphere across German football.
 Attendance at the Westfalenstadion collapsed from over 26,000 to barely 16,000 as disillusioned fans turned their backs.
 For a club that had won the European Cup Winners’ Cup just six years earlier, the drop was a catastrophic fall from grace.

 The weak final season under Jürgen Klopp 2014/15 — a feast for haters!
 With 17th place and 15 points, Dortmund produced their worst-ever Hinrunde.
 Under Klopp in 2008/09, the record number of draws — 14 — also prevented a better finish than sixth.